top of page

 I have started getting obsessed with spicy syrups on fruit; see this fantastic recipe for Roasted pineapple carpaccio in a light syrup of lime, fragrant lemongrass, chilli and mint.

-Many cultures use some combination of the dry rub of chilli powder, salt and lime on fruit, including India, Vietnam, Mexico and other Central American countries; see the recipe for Persimmons with lime and chilli.
-The dry rub adds that immediate pop of spice and flavour but can tend to overpower the flavours of the fruit in excess.
+Many cultures, including India, Vietnam, Mexico, and other Central American countries, use a dry rub of chilli powder, salt, and lime on fruit; see the recipe for Persimmons with lime and chilli.
+The dry rub adds that immediate pop of spice and flavour but can tend to overpower the fruit's flavours in excess.

 Syrups, on the other hand, are delicate and balanced.
-It infuses the fruits and does not detract from the core flavours of the fruit but rather enhances the flavours of the fruit.
+They infuse the fruits and do not detract from their core flavours but rather enhance them.
 This fruit salad is no exception.

 This is a beautiful and complex salad.
 You can essentially use any fruit of your choice, especially those that are currently in season.
 However, you want to combine berries, strawberries, blueberries, raspberries, or other citrus, like pineapple, oranges or grapes, a melon of choice and some core fruits like pears and apples.
-Do not be limited to the fruit in this recipe, use lychees, kiwi, grapefruit, bananas, watermelon, or anything else in the market that is looking delicious or that you crave.
+Do not be limited to the fruit in this recipe; use lychees, kiwi, grapefruit, bananas, watermelon, or anything else in the market that looks delicious or that you crave.

 This is an excellent cookbook on Bangladeshi cuisine, filled with authentic recipes.
-The cuisine is very similar to Indian cuisine, but the dishes have specific nuances and flavours.
+The cuisine is very similar to Indian cuisine but has specific nuances and flavours.
 I have just begun to cook from this book and learn about the flavours, and you will see me cook from it again soon.
 I recommend this cookbook for those who want to experiment with and learn from this cuisine.

 For more recipes from this beautiful cookbook, click here.